-MGMT 505 Employee Benefits
+Employee Benefits

-This course considers health benefits plan design, fiscal control, and administration.
-Purchase of plans, determination of plan quality, legal mandates, employee satisfaction and morale issues, including the role of employee assistance programs.
+This course considers how organizations plan and design health benefits as well as their fiscal control and administration.
+Topics include, the purchase of plans, determination of plan quality, legal mandates, employee satisfaction and morale issues.

 Leadership and Managing Change